tofumatt/strongly-typed/_posts/2014-04-15-hipster-ux-and-vintage-data.md

 ---
 layout: post
-title: "Hipster UX and Vintage Data"
+title: "Stale Data is Better Than No Data At All"
 description: "A trick to make your web app fast without doing anything."
 tags: [apps, javascript, mozilla, web]
+location: Montreal, Canada
-image:
+image: /assets/article_images/2014-04-15-hipster-ux-and-vintage-data/cover.jpg
-  feature: loading.jpg
-share: true
 ---

 As web developers, we too often wait until we have _all of the data_ before we